-In Microsoft Excel, the REPLACE function replaces a sequence of characters in a string with another set of characters.
+The Microsoft Excel REPLACE function replaces a sequence of characters in a string with another set of characters.
 Please note that the VBA version of the REPLACE function has different syntax.

 REPLACE( old_text, start, number_of_chars, new_text )

-Based on the Excel spreadsheet above, the REPLACE function would return the following:
+Based on the Excel spreadsheet above, the following REPLACE examples would return:

 =REPLACE(A1, 1, 5, "Beta") Result: "Betabet Soup" =REPLACE(A2, 5, 2, "1234") Result: "tech1234thenet.com" =REPLACE("apples", 2, 5, "te") Result: "ate"